Search

 We can all agree that this election cycle has been divisive.
 Many of us feel disenfranchised by our politicians and the political system.
 In spite of all this drama – and perhaps because of this drama – I’d like to make the case for voting.
 Our government and its policies affect every aspect of our lives (health care, homeland security, education, etc.); our votes are our voices.

 I just took five minutes and searched the Internet for content on the history of voting here in the US.
 The sources are many and varied (massvote.org has a detailed list on the history of voting rights).
 I encourage you to take some time to learn a bit about our Constitution and the amendments relevant to the right to vote.
 But if you don’t have a chance to do it on your own, I’m going to give you a list of reasons to vote.
-First, let’s take a tour of the United States Constitution and it’s Amendments relevant to voting.
+First, let’s take a tour of the United States Constitution and its Amendments relevant to voting.

 A Constitutional Journey to the Right to Vote